RollerGames

-RollerGames is a U.S. television series that presented a theatrical version of the sport of roller derby, and featured a number of skaters who had been in the Roller Games league (1961–1975), as well as younger participants.
+RollerGames is an American television series that presented a theatrical version of the sport of roller derby, and featured a number of skaters who had been in the original Roller Games league (1961–1975), as well as younger participants.
 It was broadcast for one season (1989–1990).
 The series came from the combination of Roller Games owner William Griffiths, Sr. and the television production team of David Sams and Michael Miller.
 Chet Forte served as the show's director for its entire run.
 Chuck Underwood served as play-by-play commentator while Sams provided the color commentary.
 Former TV reporter Shelly Jamison was trackside reporter and Hot Seat host and conservative commentator Wally George hosted halftime segments known as RollerSports Central.

 After a 30-year absence, Fox Sports 1 began to air the series again on August 1, 2020 to celebrate the series' 30th anniversary.
-A fan page on Facebook was also launched.

 Format

 The show took place in the Super Roller Dome (which was actually an airport hangar), where all matches were broadcast.
 Instead of a banked oval track, a figure eight track was used where one side was heavily banked.
 It included obstacles such as the "Wall of Death" (which was located on the heavily banked side) and the "Jet Jump."
 The only ones who could score during each 45-second scoring cycle were the "jetters," who wore helmets and got six points if they got above the top line for three steps on the Wall of Death without going over, and two points if they got between the two lines for three steps.
 The "Jet Jump" had a 12-foot marker that allowed six points if the jetter got past it, and two if the jetter landed in front of it.
 In either case, the jetter had to land safely.
 Also, there were only four skaters on the track at a time (instead of the usual five).

 The rest of the cycle involved traditional roller derby elements of scoring one point for every opponent lapped.
 The players got as many 45-second cycles as possible within four six-minute quarters (cut down from eight 12-minute periods in traditional roller derby).
 The team with the most points won.
 The last cycle went the full 45 seconds regardless of what the period clock said.

 The first jetter to legally enter the jetwave won the status of "lead jetter"; s/he could signal the referees to cut off the cycle early, by tapping his/her helmet.
 S/he could also enter the jetwave again for more points, but only after s/he had passed all the opposing team's skaters.
 (This was extremely rare, but it happened occasionally.)